GenericMappingTools/gmt/doc_modern/rst/source/psxyz.rst

 so that nearby symbols will overprint more distant ones should they project to the same x,y position.

-**psxyz** cannot handle filling of polygons that contain the south or north pole.
+**plot3d** cannot handle filling of polygons that contain the south or north pole.
 For such a polygon, make a copy and split it into two and make each explicitly contain the polar point.
 The two polygons will combine to give the desired effect when filled; to draw outline use the